Civic intelligence infrastructure for the agent era.

 Products

 Three products.
-Same data layer underneath.
+Same record discipline underneath.

 Everything we build starts with a real workflow: finding the right public record, understanding a district, checking a property, tracing public money, or making nonprofit operations auditable.
 Clients can use these products directly, or we can implement variations for their domain.